 "Student Outcomes Assessment: A Study of the Organizational Factors that Foster or Inhibit Progress in Establishing a Culture of Assessment within Graduate Theological Schools."
 Dissertation for Doctor of Philosophy, Michigan State University (2006).

 - "Outcomes Assessment" (June 2010): Presentation for The Association of Theological Schools biennial meeting of Presidents and Deans in Montreal

 - "Assessment and Accreditation" (June 2008): Presentation for The Association of Theological Schools- Chief Academic Officers (CHAOS) in Atlanta

 - "Assessment that Makes Sense" (March 2007): Presentation for The Association of Theological Schools- Chief Academic Officers (CHAOS) in British Columbia

-- Ph.D. in Educational Administration, Michigan State University
+- Ph.D., Educational Administration, Michigan State University

 - M.T.S., Grand Rapids Theological Seminary

 - B.R.E., Cornerstone University